-&lt;sup>1For a broad, and critical, discussion of the SRES methodology see McKibbin, Pearce and Stegman (2004) or Schenk and Lensink (2007).
+1For a broad, and critical, discussion of the SRES methodology see McKibbin, Pearce and Stegman (2004) or Schenk and Lensink (2007).
+Webster et al. (2002) and Mastrandrea and Schneider (2004) discuss the use of scenarios vs. a probabilistic approach.

 Stern Review (Stern, 2006).
 Analogously, Murphy et al. (2004) derive a probability distribution for climate sensitivity from the Hadley Centre climate model, by drawing alternative values of the parameters that govern the model's important relations.
-While these studies focus on the physical and chemical systems, Nordhaus and Popp (1997) do consider uncertainty about socioeconomic drivers of climate change, but their purpose is different (to gauge the value of different types of scientific information).
+Mastrandrea and Schneider (2004) use the DICE model, an aggregated version of the RICE model used in this paper, to produce probability distributions for temperature increase.
+Aspects of their methodology is close to ours, but the analysis concerns optimal climate policy and focuses on uncertainty about climate sensitivity rather than socio-economic drivers of climate change.
+Nordhaus and Popp (1997) do consider uncertainty about socioeconomic drivers of climate change, but their purpose is again different (to gauge the value of different types of scientific information).
+Finally, Webster et al. (2002) derive GHG emission scenarios in a probabilistic manner, by introducing uncertainty over important variables in an economic model.